-The abundant hot sun that makes the corn stretch by inches each day ALSO crusts the soil and makes farmers hot, tired and (just a little bit) cranky.
+The abundant hot sun and long dry days that makes the corn stretch by inches each day ALSO crusts the soil, makes farmers hot, tired and (just a little bit) cranky, and dries up the pasture.

 The long days that stretch far into the night to harvest the wheat and cultivate the fields fills the bins with golden grain, produces delicious tomatoes and pristine fields, ALSO creates exhaustion, short tempers, dirty jeans and neglected families.